contrast-zone/fractarchy-ide/README.md

 # introduction

-Let me introduce you to Fractabase, a blend of a database tool and text processor.
-As one might already guess, Fractabase does things a bit differently.
+Let me introduce you to Fractadocs, a content management system in a guise of hierarchical data organizer and text processing toolkit.
+As one might already guess, Fractadocs does things a bit differently.
 Some users will love it, some users will hate it, while some of us may even form mixed opinions given a plethora of affinity states.
-Distinctive design choices that were made in creation of Fractabase are supposed to embark users on a brave adventure while discovering its carefully weighed virtues and flaws.
+Distinctive design choices that were made in creation of Fractadocs are supposed to embark users on a brave adventure while discovering its carefully weighed virtues and flaws.
 Its coding fragment requires an open minded approach to be understood, while its graphical fragment requires a venturesome spirit to have fun with.
-The combination of these two fragments provides an unique balance between contents creation and contents navigation.
-Finally, a fair amount of user creativity will be the judge of Fractabase fitness for particular purposes.
+This combination provides an unique balance between contents creation and contents navigation.
+Finally, a fair amount of user creativity will be the judge of Fractadocs fitness for particular purposes.

-## 1. about fractabase
+## 1. about fractadocs

-Fractabase is a hierarchical fractal-structure inspired, parent-children orbiting, and zooming-elements based text and graphics organizer.
-It can be used to manage the creation and modification of digital content.
-Such purposes include organizing personal or business data and documentation.
+Fractadocs is a hierarchical fractal-structure inspired, parent-children orbiting, and zooming-elements based text and graphics organizer.
+It can be used to manage the creation and modification of static digital content.
+Such purposes include organizing personal or business data and documentation, optionally exporting it to a local web site ready for publishing to the Internet.

 ### 1.1. use cases

-Fractabase **is suited** to be used as:
+Fractadocs **is suited** to be used as:

 - static content pages creation platform
-- mind map tool
+- mind map planner
-- digital workbook
-- hierarchical database
-- presentation slide show
+- slide show composer
+- text processing toolkit
-- advanced studying organizer
+- hierarchical data organizer
 - personal knowledge base keeper
 - multi-purpose documentation system
 - ...

-Fractabase **is not suited** to be used for:
+Fractadocs **is not suited** to be used for:

 - dynamic content pages creation

 ## 2. skimming over features

-Fractabase user interface and functionality is imbued with symmetry.
-Although one may consider it unconventional, the symmetry was seriously taken into account upon shaping the direction of Fractabase user interface features.
+Fractadocs user interface and functionality is imbued with symmetry.
+Although one may consider it unconventional, the symmetry was seriously taken into account upon shaping the direction of Fractadocs user interface features.
 Contents code pane (left) contrasts contents display pane (right), while browsing mode (initial) contrasts edit/print mode (alternate).
-Underneath the Fractabase user interface, the backend core comprises structured document tree (SDT), thus forming a kind of hierarchical database of sub-documents.
+Underneath the Fractadocs user interface, the backend core comprises structured document tree (SDT), thus forming a kind of hierarchical database of sub-documents.

 ### 2.1. browsing mode